mithleshupadhyay/alarm_clock/docs/AI_DESIGN_PLAN.md

 - Durations: `30s`, `10m`, `2h`, `1d`, `1h30m`.
 - Time of day: `HH:MM` or `HH:MM:SS`.
 - ISO datetime: `YYYY-MM-DDTHH:MM:SS`.

+Expected behavior:

+- A past time-of-day value schedules for tomorrow.
+- A due alarm emits the terminal bell and prints the label.
+- Fired and cancelled alarms are hidden from the default list but visible with `list --all`.

 ## Implementation Design